muammar/mkchromecast/README.md

 Install
 -------

-There are two way of installing this applications:
+There are two ways of installing this applications:

 1. Using the binaries.
 2. From sources.